 Don’t forget to purchase travel insurance before jetting off to Europe!

 While Europe is generally a perfectly safe place to travel, the reality is that traveling in general opens you up to vulnerabilities that you simply don’t have at home.

 If you miss a plane or train, have your luggage get lost, get pickpocketed, or worse, get injured, you’ll be glad that you have insurance.

 Given how inexpensive travel insurance is when purchased in advance (especially as compared to the price of plane tickets!), it’s well worth the investment.

-We use and recommend Safety Wing for trips to Europe.
+Consider checking inclusions and prices with Safety Wing for your first trip to Europe.

 Step 12: Plan for your arrival.